marrold/Dockerized-MMDVM-Compiler/README.md

 This is a Dockerfile that will build a container for compiling MMDVM.
-It was created as an experiemnt, but I will leave it here for posterity.
+It was created as an experiement, but I will leave it here for posterity.

 ## Instructions